 Best Value US Sports Bookie

 Prices are highly competitive and you can guarantee some top enhanced odds lines for the big games and events to add even further value.
-Betway also have a great statistics, tips and news section to help you pick your wagers.
+Paddy also have a great statistics, tips and news section to help you pick your wagers.
 This isn't even the major selling point however.
-Betway are excellent at US sports offers, for every major competition or series they run money back specials, free bets and accumulator offers.
-These tend to be higher in value than other operators (e.g. money back is often up to £50 not £25) and more expansive.
-Visit the Betway promo section once you've opened an account and in season you will always see two or three dedicated US Sport offers at least.
+Paddy are excellent at US sports offers, for every major competition or series they run money back specials, free bets and accumulator offers.
+These tend to be higher in value than other operators and more expansive.

 Best for US Sports Enhanced Odds